JulianFeinauer/ditto-mqtt/blog/blog.md

  ### The Model - Vorto

 In our scenario we expect the "Thing" to be some kind of machinery.
-To get a semantical description of the data we will collect, we need to have a semantic model of the machine, its properties and its features.
+To get a semantic description of the data we will collect, we need to have a semantic model of the machine, its properties and its features.
 [Eclipse Vorto](https://github.com/eclipse/vorto/) provides the framework for exactly that.
 Eclipse Vorto is an open source project for semantic modelling of IoT devices.
 The project consists of 3 main components:
 - a domain specific language - [Vortolang](https://github.com/eclipse/vorto/blob/development/docs/vortolang-1.0.md) - to describe the characteristics and capabilities of device models